 Serious stuff, great presentations and great partners to contact.
 Their contact info is on the slides and I am glad to make the introduction.

 Next sessions: WednesdayMay 18th 8 30 to 10 30 Topic to be announced.
 Invitation to be sent by Nicole.
+Hoping to organize a happy hour.
+I think we actually enjoyed seeing each other again-I know I did.

 Housekeeping: Minutes, slides, the recording and CPE letters are available at www.thecfosolution.org under the events tab for April but only for participants.
 IF you were a guest, contact me if you want a copy.
 Website has added a Table of Contents to find your way around the 75 topics in the website.